Music History for

 2002 - In Los Angeles, CA, a jury awarded a woman $40,000 for wrongful termination from James Brown's company in 1999.
 The woman had also claimed that she had been sexually harassed.

-2003 - In West Warwick, RI, 99 people were killed when fire destroyed the nightclub The Station.
-The fire started with sparks from a pyrotechnic display being used by Great White.
-Ty Longley, guitarist for Great White, was one of the victims in the fire.
+2003 - In West Warwick, RI, 100 people were killed and more than 230 were injured when fire destroyed the nightclub The Station.
+The fire started with sparks from a pyrotechnic display being used by Jack Russell's Great White.
+Ty Longley, guitarist for the band, was one of the victims in the fire.

 |